MichaelLegacy/EventReminderBot-Discord/README.md

   4. Get your bot token from your application on https://discordapp.com/developers/applications/ and add it into token.js

+  5. Rename the \_config.json file to config.json and edit the database information to match your settings

+  6. Run `sequelize db:migrate` or `node_modules/.bin/sequelize db:migrate` to setup the tables.

-  5. Run bot with `node start.js`
+  6. Run bot with `node start.js`

 Don't have a better place to put this yet so saving it here for now as well.

-Ran the following command to ensure token.js with added API token does not get added to repo.
+Run the following command to ensure token.js with added API token does not get added to repo.
 `git update-index --skip-worktree token.js`

+Info on command usage coming soon.